vaidikkamde/vaidikkamde/README.md

 </a>
 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I am a Backend and Hybrid App Developer.
+- 🔭 &nbsp; I am a Backend Developer.
-- 💻 &nbsp; Dart,Flutter and Node JS.
+- 💻 &nbsp; Node JS, TypeScript, SQL, NOSQL Dart and Flutter.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 📖 &nbsp; Currently Trying to Learn GOLang.
 - 🎓 &nbsp; Computer Science Graduate from Lovely Professional University.
-- 💼 &nbsp; App Developer and upcoming Backend Developer at Board Infinity.
+- 💼 &nbsp; Backend Developer at Board Infinity Previously Hybrid App Developer.
 - 🌱 &nbsp; Enthusiast in Learning.
 - ✍️ &nbsp; Watching Documenteries and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of cold coffee can be the ultimate solution for any stress.